-It is important to take a detailed history of the patient's symptoms and their severity and duration, enquire about psychosocial stressors, as well as symptoms that may be suggestive of a medical condition and also to assess suicidality.
-A combined approach of psycho-education, relaxation training, and medications give the best results.
-SSRIs are first line pharmacologic treatment for most anxiety disorders.
+It is important to take a detailed history of the patient's severity and duration of symptoms, enquire about psychosocial stressors and symptoms that may be suggestive of a medical condition, as well as assess suicidality.
+A combined approach of psychoeducation, relaxation training, and medications give the best results.
+SSRIs are first-line pharmacologic treatment for most anxiety disorders.
 There is a need to stress that benzodiazepines have no role in the long-term treatment of anxiety disorders.
-They should not be given for more than 2 to 4 weeks.
-Treatment for generalized anxiety disorder should be for at least 32 weeks as high relapse rates are reported after discontinuing medications.
+They should not be given for more than two to four weeks.
+Treatment for generalised anxiety disorder should be for at least 32 weeks as high relapse rates are reported after discontinuing medications

-Keywords: DSM-5; panic disorder; panic attacks; specific phobia; social anxiety disorder; generalized anxiety disorder:
+Keywords: DSM-5; panic disorder; panic attacks; specific phobia; social anxiety disorder; generalised anxiety disorder

-SFP2021; 47(4): 6-12
+SFP2022; 48(4):